George Burke Maxey Award in Water Resources Research

 An award has been established in the honor of Dr. George B. and Jane C. Maxey, former Executive Director of the Division of Hydrologic Sciences and his wife.
 The amount of the award is $1,500.00.
 This award is based on a research paper submitted by the student on a subject related to water science and engineering.

-To be eligible, the student must be a full- or part-time enrollee in the hydrology/hydrogeology graduate program at either the University of Nevada, Reno or the University of Nevada, Las Vegas, and have at least one DRI faculty as a committee member.
+To be eligible, the student must be a full- or part-time enrollee in the Graduate Program of Hydrologic Sciences (GPHS) at the University of Nevada, Reno or the Water Resources Management (WRM) program at the University of Nevada, Las Vegas, and have at least one DRI faculty as a committee member.
 In addition, the student must be in good standing and have been in residence at least one semester.
 A student may win this award only once per degree.